10 Worst Tire Brands to Avoid at all Cost in 2023

 Without a doubt, it is one of the top brands in the industry.
 Many professional racers use them in the Nascar and Formula 1 races.

-But, some cheap General tires also exist in the market, which is the exact replica of the original tires.
+However, some cheap General tires also exist on the market, which are exact replicas of the original tires.

 5) Westlake Tires